NoahLong36/Synaptic-Scope-React/README.md

 ## Workflow =>
 All Components go inside the compononents folder.
 These components should be used called their respective 'page' file inside the pages folder.
-Once the page has been put together it should already be rendered by App.js, and the slider should be able to navigate to your page.
+Once the page has been put together it should already be rendered by App.js, and the sider should be able to navigate to your page.